-1.8.1 The IRB may approve alternate procedures for documenting informed consent when the prospective subject speaks and understands English (or the language

-1.8.2 The IRB may approve alternate procedures for documenting informed consent when the prospective subject understands and comprehends spoken English (or the language in which the consent process and forms are approved), but is physically unable to talk, write, or "make their mark."
+- 1.8.1 The IRB may approve alternate procedures for documenting informed consent when the prospective subject speaks and understands English (or the language in which the consent process and forms are approved), but does not read and write it.
+Such individuals may indicate agreement to participate by "making their mark" on the consent document, when consistent with applicable state and/or local law. - 1.8.2 The IRB may approve alternate procedures for documenting informed consent when the prospective subject understands and comprehends spoken English (or the language in which the consent process and forms are approved), but is physically unable to talk, write, or "make their mark."
 Such individuals may be entered into a study if they are competent and able to indicate agreement or disagreement to study participation by other means.
 The consent form should document the method used for communication and the specific means by which the prospective subject communicated agreement to participate in the study.
 An impartial third party should witness the entire consent process and sign the consent document(s); a videotape recording of the consent process may also be recommended.